 In the following subsections we will discuss how our framework implements the metrics that have identified those violations from the mapping presented in Listing 1.

-Logical table definition
+Incorrect term type

-Verifying the logical table definition references either a table (or view) or an SQL query can be executed in purely SHACL core constraints.
+Verifying the term type for a predicate map is can be executed using purely SHACL core constraints.
 An excerpt of the SHACL code used to identify this inconsistency is shown in Listing 3.